jmbcreatve/tradewarrior_demo/TW_CANON.md

  Restore config.py and get pytest collecting tests without import errors.
 (We now have a stable baseline after the HL refactor; this unblocks all other work.)

- Lock GPT Action schema v1 in code and prompt
+ ✅ Lock GPT Action schema v1 in code and prompt (Ensure gpt_client.py and the brain prompt both enforce the action/size/confidence/rationale contract so future changes don't silently break parsing.)
-(Ensure gpt_client.py and the brain prompt both enforce the action/size/confidence/rationale contract so future changes don’t silently break parsing.)
+**Status:** Complete.
+Fixed inconsistency where brain.txt specified "rationale" but gpt_client.py parsed "notes".
+Now parses "rationale" with fallback to "notes" for compatibility.
+Verified end-to-end flow with tests.

  Stabilize RiskEnvelope schema and validation
 (Align risk_envelope.py and risk_engine.py on the exact fields and make tests fail loudly if an envelope is missing or malformed.)